koenrane/KR-new-site/content/Essays/Think carefully before calling RL policies “agents”.md

 Throughout [my PhD in RL theory](https://turntrout.com/alignment-phd), I accepted the idea that RL tends to create agents, and supervised learning doesn’t.
 [Well-cited](https://arxiv.org/pdf/1312.5602.pdf) [papers](https://arxiv.org/abs/1912.06680) use the term “agents”, as do textbooks and [Wikipedia](https://en.wikipedia.org/wiki/Reinforcement_learning).
 I also hadn’t seen anyone give the pushback I give in this post.

+> [!question]
-__Question:__ Given a fixed architecture (e.g. a 48-layer decoder-only transformer), what kinds of learning processes are more likely to train policy networks which use internal planning?
+> Given a fixed architecture (e.g. a 48-layer decoder-only transformer), what kinds of learning processes are more likely to train policy networks which use internal planning?

 If you’re like I was in early 2022, you might answer “RL trains agents.” _But why?
 In what ways do PPO’s weight updates tend to accumulate into agentic circuitry, while unsupervised pretraining on OpenWebText does not?_

+> [!claim]
-__Claim__: People are tempted to answer “RL” because the field adopted the “agent” terminology for reasons _unrelated to the above question_.
+> People are tempted to answer “RL” because the field adopted the “agent” terminology for reasons _unrelated to the above question_.
 Everyone keeps using the loaded terminology because no one questions it.

 Let’s be clear.
 RL researchers _did not_ deliberate carefully about the inductive biases of deep learning, and then decide that a certain family of algorithms was especially likely to train agentic cognition.
 Researchers called policies “agents” as early as 1995, _before_ the era of deep learning (e.g. see [AI: A modern approach, 1st edition](https://en.wikipedia.org/wiki/Artificial_Intelligence:_A_Modern_Approach)).